 - Technology and automation skills and competencies - Ability to apply scientific principles (i.e., engineering, geology) - Leadership and management skills The Commission has a highly educated workforce with many employees holding advanced degrees or professional licenses and credentials.
-Of the Equal Employment Opportunity job categories, the Commission has the greatest number of employees within the "Professional" category representing 39.6 percent of the Commission's workforce.
+Of the Equal Employment Opportunity job categories, the Commission has the greatest number of employees within the "Professional" and "Technical" categories representing 61.5 percent of the Commission's workforce.
 This reflects the qualifications, knowledge, and skill sets necessary to accomplish the Commission's regulatory goals.
-Part 3: Future Workforce Profile A: Future Workforce Skills Needed Workforce skills are developed through various training programs provided by the appropriate professional disciplines.
+Part 3: Future Workforce Profile A: Future Workforce Skills Needed The Railroad Commission's workforce skills are developed from prior employment experience, on-thejob training, education, and through various training programs provided by the appropriate professional disciplines.
 Such training is used to maintain and improve employee skills and enhance performance by incorporating contemporary trends in each discipline.
-While the Commission anticipates that its basic regulatory functions will remain the same or similar in the future, the development and implementation of technological advancements will require new skills if the future workforce is to fully utilize such improvements.
-Functions to accomplish future Railroad Commission goals will focus on: - Increasing computer skill sets for employees; - Increasing electronic recordkeeping for greater transparency and reducing paper transactions and processing time for customer requests; and - Encouraging cross-training, talent management, and a career development program as part of a human resources partnership with Commission leadership and divisions.
+While the Commission will continue to function as the regulatory agency for Oil and Gas in the State of Texas, some of its functions may change focus.
+The Commission's key activities were recently analyzed to determine factors that may create an increased workload for staff and could affect the number or type of people that the Commission needs to employ in the next five years.
+The development and implementation of technological advancements will require new skills if the future workforce is to fully utilize such improvements.
+Functions to accomplish Railroad Commission goals will focus on: - Increasing computer skill sets for employees, - Increasing electronic recordkeeping for greater transparency and reducing paper transactions and processing time for customer requests, - Shifting from hiring administrative staff to more technical and science-based positions, and - Encouraging cross-training, talent management, and a career development program as part of a human resources partnership with Commission leadership and divisions.
 B: Anticipated Increase or Decrease in Number of Employees Needed The Commission regulates dynamic, cyclical, and evolving industries that require a visible field presence of Commission staff to assure its regulatory role.
 Specifically, pipeline safety and oil and gas inspectors ensure the protection of public safety and the environment through enforcement and compliance strategies in the field.
 The Commission anticipates that increased resources will be directed to these areas in the future and additional resources will be required.
 Technology advancement is a primary goal of the Commission and will satisfy some of this increasing demand, but technology alone cannot address all concerns for monitoring, reviewing, and physically inspecting regulated industries' facilities.
-C: Critical Functions to Achieve Strategic Plan The Railroad Commission will continue to use its recruitment plan to address critical deficiencies in its labor force and to narrow the gaps in diversity.
-A variety of recruitment methods will be used, including: placing job postings on the Commission's website; placing job postings on the Texas Workforce Commission's Work In Texas website; direct recruiting with college and university career services office; attending and recruiting at veteran career fairs; building relationships with industry-specific professional organizations; engaging academic professionals and recruit top performing students studying in the critically needed fields; encouraging direct referrals from existing staff; and using all other available resources.
-In May 2018, the Commission will transition from posting jobs via NEO-Gov to posting and hiring via CAPPS Recruit.
-CAPPS Recruit is integrated with CAPPS, which will streamline hiring and on-boarding processes.
-Posted Commission job requisitions will be listed along with other state agency jobs on a careers page, which will have an unknown effect on recruiting efforts.
-The Commission will continue to identify resources associated with professional organizations to post jobs with distinct or hard-to-find skill sets.
-A critical barrier to recruitment is competition with other state agencies along with private sector engineering jobs.
-D: Employee Engagement In March 2018, the Survey of Employment Engagement was available for three weeks to current employees.
-Out of 718 RRC employees invited to take the survey, 438 responded for a response rate of 61 percent.
-The response rate was 7.1 percentage points higher than the previous survey and the overall score was 364, an increase from 348 when the survey was last conducted in March 2016.
-The three areas that the Commission rated the highest are:
+C: Critical Functions to Achieve Strategic Plan The Railroad Commission updated its recruitment plan in 2019 to address critical deficiencies in its labor force and to narrow the gaps in diversity.
+A variety of recruitment methods will be used, including: - placing job postings on the Commission's website, - placing job postings on the Texas Workforce Commission's Work In Texas website, - direct recruiting with college and university career services office, - attending and recruiting at veteran career fairs, - building relationships with industry-specific professional organizations, - engaging academic professionals and recruit top performing students studying in the critically needed fields, - encouraging direct referrals from existing staff, and - using all other available resources.